karimoraif/GoChat-App/README.md

-# GoChat-App
+# Registration - Automated for Mobile App
-This is sample of GoChat App automated feature as I wanted to apply what I have learned on a real project and share it online
+I wanted to apply what I have learned on a real project and share it online